paulomarruda/CommonDataStructures/README.md

 We show below simple examples of dealing with the vector structure:

 #### Simple Example
-Below a simple example of creating initializing and deleting a vector:
+Below is a simple example of creating initializing and deleting a vector:
 ```c
 #include <stdio.h>
 #include "linear.h"